 | Multilingual support | Pass | Pass |

-TMGM offers tighter spreads starting from 0 pips, compared to Admirals's spreads from 0.5 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+TMGM starts from 0 pips, tighter than Admirals's 0.5 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

 Both Admirals and TMGM require a minimum deposit of $100 to open a live trading account.

 Both Admirals and TMGM hold licences from top-tier regulators, indicating a high standard of regulatory oversight.
-Both are considered safe.
 Check each broker's specific regulatory bodies to confirm coverage in your jurisdiction.

 Admirals charges $6 per lot, lower than TMGM's $7 per lot.
 Lower commissions benefit active traders who execute many trades per day.